Possible Emission of Cosmic $X$-- and $\gamma$--rays by Unstable Particles at Late Times: Observable effects

 Note that from the point of view of a frame of reference in which the time evolution of the unstable system was calculated the Rothe experiment as well as the picture presented in Figs (\ref{f1}), (\ref{f2}) refer to the rest coordinate system of the unstable system considered.
 Astrophysical sources of unstable particles emit them with relativistic or ultra--relativistic velocities in relation to an external observer so many of these particles move in space with ultra high energies.
 The question is what effects can be observed by an external observer when the unstable particle, say $\phi$, which survived up to the transition times region, $t\sim T$, or longer is moving with a relativistic velocity in relation to this observer.
 The distance $d$ from the source reached by this particle is of order $d \sim d_{T}$, where $d_{T} = v^{\phi} \cdot T',\, T' = \gamma_{L} \, T$ and $\gamma_{L} \equiv \gamma_{L} (v^{\phi})= (\sqrt{1-\beta^{2}})^{-1}$, $ \beta = v^{\phi}/c$, $v^{\phi}$ is the velocity of the particle $\phi$.
 (For simplicity we assume that there is a frame of reference common for the source and observer both and that they do not move with respect to this frame of reference).
-The last expression in relation (\ref{h1}) explains why effects of type (\ref{E(t)}), (\ref{g(t)}) and those one can see in Figs (\ref{f1}), (\ref{f2}) are possible.
+The relation (\ref{h1a}) explains why effects of type (\ref{E(t)}), (\ref{g(t)}) and those one can see in Figs (\ref{f1}), (\ref{f2}) are possible.
 In the case of moving particles created in astrophysical processes one should consider the effect shown in Figs (\ref{f1}), (\ref{f2}) together with the fact that the particle gains extremely huge kinetic energy, $W^{\phi}$, which have to be conserved.
 There is $W^{\phi} = m^{0}_{\phi} \ c^{2} \ \gamma_{L}$, where $m_{\phi}^{0}$ is the rest mass of the particle $\phi$.
 We have $m_{\phi}^{0} \ c^{2} \equiv E_{\phi}^{0}$ at canonical decay times and thus $W^{\phi} \equiv E_{\phi}^{0} \ \gamma_{L}$ at these times.
 At this time region $E_{\phi}^{0} = {\cal E}_{\phi}(t)$ but at times $t \gg \tau_{\phi}, \; t \sim T$ we have ${\cal E}_{\phi}(t) \neq E_{\phi}^{0}$.
-So at transition times region the relation ${\cal E}_{\phi}(t) = m_{\phi}^{0} (t)\, c^{2}$ defines the instantaneous rest mass $m_{\phi}^{0}(t)$ and the kinetic energy of the particle $\phi$ at $t \sim T$ equals
+A general relation between instantaneous energies of the unstable particle in the rest system and in the system connected with the moving particle can be found using a relation between the survival amplitude, $a^{v\neq0}(t)$, of a moving unstable particle and the survival amplitude, $a^{v=0}(t)$, of the particle in the rest coordinate system of the observer $\cal O$.
+In such a case assuming that the rest system of the particle moves with a velocity $v^{\phi}$ relative to $\cal O$ one can find within the relativistic quantum theory that (see eg. \cite{exner})